NethServer/docs/administrator-manual/en/base_system2.rst

 Services
 --------

-A :index:`service` is a software running on the firewall itself.
+A remote system can connect to a :index:`network service`, which is a software running on |product| itself.

 Each service can have a list of "open" ports accepting local or remote connections.
 To control which zones or hosts can access a network service, see :ref:`firewall-section`.